 Does This Person Have Psychological Problems?

 At times sinful behavior is being fueled by unrecognized physical or psychological problems that make normal interventions largely ineffective.
-In extreme cases, clinical factors can be at play that may be diminishing the prodigal’s capacity to accurately judge right from wrong.
+In extreme cases, clinical factors can be at play that may be diminishing the prodigal’s assessment of right from wrong.
 When patterns of irrational or harmful behavior arise, it’s wise to involve experts who are trained to address these kinds of issues.
-We say this not to replace pastoral care and counseling but to supplement it.
+But this should be supplemental to pastoral care and counseling.
 Our brokenness manifests in many forms and a holistic response is required to address the problems we face.

 One of the great difficulties in navigating this issue is that we live in a world where a therapeutic interpretation of human behavior is pervasive—to the exclusion of biblical understanding of how people’s motives and actions are shaped and expressed.
 While a diagnosis can be helpful, it will not address the entire person.

-Clinical solutions rarely address the spiritual issues at stake.
+Clinical solutions rarely address the spiritual issues.
 This is why prodigal sufferers need to consult with their pastor, other Christians, and Christian counselors and psychologists.
 This will help ensure they’re getting trusted counsel that doesn’t abandon Scripture.
 These engagements will enable families to properly weight the physiological contribution as they evaluate whether it’s time to let go.